catcompany/IM/README.md

 # IM
-Android IM application,the server is build with php.
+Android IM application,the server is build with Java Application.